mcw-mstp/mcw-mstp.github.io/docs/index.md

 be made available.

 !!! warning
-    This site is currently under construction and is just for demo purposes
+    This site is currently under construction and, as of now, is just for demo purposes

 This site was built using [mkdocs](https://www.mkdocs.org) and uses the [material]() theme.

 ## Layout

 I was thinking that the primary pages could run accross the header.

-## Commands

-* `mkdocs new [dir-name]` - Create a new project.
-* `mkdocs serve` - Start the live-reloading docs server.
-* `mkdocs build` - Build the documentation site.
-* `mkdocs -h` - Print help message and exit.
+If you have any suggestions for topics, feel free to edit the site or shoot me an email (or since you are here, message me on the ABACUS slack channel)

-## Project layout
+## To-do

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.
+I was thinking it might be nice if people try the process of editing this site.
+Therefore it'd be great to have people get back to me about the process

+- [x] Have people add their names to the site
+    * [ ] Verify that 'contributing' instructions make sense
+- [ ] Make central one-drive folder
+- [ ] Add previous Abacus resources
+- [ ] Maybe add survey results somewhere?
+- [ ] Figure out where tutorials should go

+Feel free to give feedback <smazurchuk@mcw.edu>